KlemensKapitza/KlemensKapitza/README.md

 - 👋 Hi, I’m @KlemensKapitza
-- I am a neuroscience graduate student specializing in bioinformatics, using machine learning, statistics, and computational methods to analyze biological and neuroscience data, with a particular focus on single-cell sequencing.
+- I am a neuroscience graduate student specializing in bioinformatics, with a particular focus on single-cell sequencing.
 I am passionate about applying data science to better understand complex biological systems.

 <!---